 The SNHU Aviation Operations & Management program is in the process of securing a Letter of Approval (LOA) with the Federal Aviation Administration that would provide the authority for SNHU to certify graduates of the program for an Airline Transport Pilot (ATP) certificate.

-The cost breakdown below is specific to the Aviation Operations and Management program.
+The difference in these costs can be estimated using the per term/per course breakdown below, which is specific to the Aviation Operations and Management program.

-Southern New Hampshire University is a private, nonprofit institution accredited by the New England Association of Schools and Colleges as well as several other accrediting bodies.
-More...
+Southern New Hampshire University is a private, nonprofit institution accredited by the New England Commission of Higher Education (NECHE) as well as several other accrediting bodies.